gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 Back then my fellow senior developers were far away from good practices, resulting in our controllers being super fat.
 This led to severe spaghetti code in test.
 It usually took me hours to finish a single test!

-I didn’t felt wrong though.
-I though this shit ought to be this tough.
-This is the world grownups developers.
-Things are complicated.
-I get payed for doing these things.
-Probably this is how it should be…
+Suprisingly, it didn’t feel wrong.
+I seemed fair.
+I thought it was OK for it to be that tough.
+I thought that was what the world of grownup developers really looked like, that things were supposed to be complicated there.
+I got paid for working on those things, so it all was probably the way it should be.

 Feature tests were another issue.
 We didn’t know about database_cleaner gem, and capybara was yet to become industry standard for browser testing.
 I think we used webrat / selenium in conjunction with cucumber.
 Every time I needed to run feature tests, I saw a browser window.
 The tests would fail sporadically.
 Running tests would feel extremely fragile, to the point that green tests would raise questions rather than a relief.
 Often it’d take me a day to finish a test.

 Overall, that testing experience turned out to be traumatic.
-I grew to gate tests.
+I grew to hate tests.
 TDD seemed ridiculous!
-No, really: who in their mind would possibly go through this masochism of thinking spaghetti-wise like that, before actually writing any code?!
+No, really: who in their right mind would possibly go through this masochism of thinking spaghetti-wise like that, before actually writing any code?!
 I think even today It’s hard for me to do TDD approach mainly due to that experience.

-It was only after 2 years that I have restored the faith in tests.
+It took 2 years before I restored my faith in tests.
 But that’s a completely different story.